Distribution of the Big Cats mapped

 Historic and current geographic distribution of lions

-Estimates show that the African lion population is 17-47 thousand living in the wild in 2004.
-In the last Asian refuge (India) lives only about 400 lions.
+Estimates show that the African lion population was 17-47 thousand in the wild in 2004.
+In the last Asian refuge (India), only about 400 lions live.

 Historic and current geographic distribution of tigers